 Skip ahead to any section you find the most interesting!

 While breastfeeding is recommended by World Health Organization until six months, pumping breast milk is an entirely optional experience for Mamas.
-It is not necessarily “required,” but one primary reason behind Mamas’ choosing to pump is that not everyone experiences a smooth breastfeeding journey.
+It is not necessarily “required,” but one primary reason why Mamas choose to pump is that not everyone experiences a smooth breastfeeding journey.

 From inverted nipples to medical conditions, these breastfeeding problems are often too much for some Mamas, so they turn to the next best alternative—pumping.